The evolution of humanity’s best friend.

 Keeping a companion animal has been a developing phenomenon over thousands of years.
 The evolution from wild, to working, to friend has been a long and complicated journey.

-To fully understand why and how we started keeping animals close to us as ‘pets’ we have to travel back in time, to where co-living – or what’s known as symbiosis – initially started.
+To fully understand why and how we started keeping animals, we have to travel back in time, to where co-living – or what’s known as symbiosis – started.

 A study published in 2017 suggested domestication could have occurred 20,000 to 40,000 years ago.
 Krishna Veeramah, a researcher on the study commented: ‘the process of dog domestication began when a population of wolves moved to the outskirts of hunter-gatherer camps to scavenge for leftovers.’